Japan House, Home & Garden

-Find features on the interior and exterior architecture of the Japanese home & garden including everyday, domestic artifacts such as the kotatsu heated table and tatami mats as well as the special characteristics of Japanese buildings and gardens found in temples, shrines and castles such as stepping stones, senbazuru and stone lanterns.
+Find features on the interior and exterior architecture of the Japanese home & garden including Japanese arts & crafts as well as everyday, domestic artifacts such as the kotatsu heated table and tatami mats as well as the special characteristics of Japanese buildings and gardens found in temples, shrines and castles such as stepping stones, senbazuru and stone lanterns.

 Tatami.
 Few scents conjure up "Japan" so readily as that prevailing when one first slides open the doors to a tatami-floored room.
 That scent has hints of warm summer days and cool autumn nights, and something too of a sweet-scented drying hay-crop about it.

 New tatami have the stronger fragrance of their finely woven green rush covering.
 Old tatami have that lingering scent of hay, which is suited to their now tawny yellow appearance, combined with a slight, but pleasant mustiness.

 Tatami are rigid board-like mats, used for the flooring of traditional rooms in Japan, twice as long as they are wide; they measure not quite two metres in length (180cm) by just less than one metre in width (90cm).

 Kotatsu.
 The kotatsu is a low table frame, over which a thick quilt is spread, over that a table top is placed, and under which there is some form of heating.
 In the more distant past this was some kind of charcoal burner, while now it is more typically an electrical element or heat lamp that produces a low, but generous enough heat to keep the feet and legs warm.